 Knee Pillow

-Utilize a knee pillow or regular pillow that you use as a cushion and maintain the correct alignment of your knees when you lie on your side.
-Use a proper knee pillow design or pillow especially created to provide support to your knees.
+When lying on your side, use a knee or regular pillow as a cushion to maintain the correct alignment of your knees.
+Use a knee pillow designed or specially created to support your knees.

 Cervical pillow

-Cervical Pillows help to maintain the support of the neck and head.
-It can be used to keep the spine in perfect alignment.
+Cervical Pillows help to support the neck and head and keep the spine in perfect alignment.

 Wedge Pillow

-If you want to sleep a bit more upright, this can be useful.
-The wedge supports the back and legs, reducing some pressure on the knees.
+This can be useful if you want to sleep more upright.
+The wedge supports the back and legs, reducing pressure on the knees.

 Body Pillow